TN 27 (06-24)

 b.
 Change in position

 Ms. J begins working at ACME Law Firm on 10/03/2017.
-She completed her TWP in 06/2018.
-She completes form SSA-821-BK and reports that she worked as an entry-level administrative assistant at the firm through 09/2018.
-She indicates in the remarks of the work activity report that effective 10/03/2018 she received a promotion to executive administrative assistant.
-She tells us that with the promotion came increased duties and hours.
-She also received an increase in pay.
-Her earnings are as follows:
+They completed their TWP in 06/2018.
+They complete form SSA-821-BK and report that they worked as an entry-level administrative assistant at the firm through 09/2018.
+They indicate in the remarks of the work activity report that effective 10/03/2018 they received a promotion to executive administrative assistant.
+They tell us that with the promotion came increased duties and hours.
+They also received an increase in pay.
+Their earnings are as follows:

 January $1,000 $1,550